Susan Kennedy: Deputy Mission Area Executive for Precision Engagement

 How do you describe your primary area of expertise?
 I have more than 20 years of systems engineering, modeling and simulation, and program management experience at APL.
 That includes strike-warfare systems analysis with emphasis on the development of requirements and operational concepts for future systems.
 I’ve also served as Program Area Manager for Engagement Systems, which included the Tomahawk Weapon System and Tactical Aviation Weapon Systems Programs, among others.

 How have your responsibilities evolved over the years?
 I started my career as a technical contributor, writing software and conducting analyses.
 Technical competence was the only requirement.
 As my career progressed, I became a Program Manager, responsible for interacting directly with our sponsors to understand their technical challenges, and identifying and articulating how APL might be able to help them with those challenges.
 At that stage, developing personal relationships and communicating clearly were the most critical skills.
-As a Deputy Business Area Executive, vision and strategic planning are extremely important.
+As a Deputy Mission Area Executive, vision and strategic planning are extremely important.
 I’ve enjoyed the progression and growth during every stage of my career.

 What gives you the most satisfaction?
 Over the past 25 years, I have hired many young engineers.
 I think of them as my kids.
 I really enjoy working with them, watching them grow, and seeing their careers progress.
 My happiest moments are when these folks are reclassified, promoted, or otherwise recognized for their achievement.